 Injecting politics into endangered species protection.
 The FWS uses the Species Status Assessment (SSA) framework to evaluate the best available information about a threatened species in order to assess its health and determine the level of protection it should receive under the Endangered Species Act.
 On October 13, 2017, the service revealed that state governments can now send two representatives to participate in SSA teams, including a representative from the governor’s office.
 Environmental groups warned that this could lead to the politicization of what should be a scientific process.

-Accidental migratory bird deaths.
-On December 22, 2017, the Department of the Interior issued a legal opinion determining that the Migratory Bird Treaty Act of 2018 does not prohibit the “incidental take,” or accidental killing, of migratory birds.
+Migratory bird deaths.
+On December 22, 2017, the Department of the Interior issued a legal opinion determining that the Migratory Bird Treaty Act (MBTA) of 2018 does not prohibit the “incidental take,” or accidental killing, of migratory birds.
 This replaced an Obama-era legal opinion that drew the opposite conclusion.
-As a result of the new legal guidance, the Trump administration will not take enforcement action against land developers, oil companies, and wind farm developers that accidentally kill migratory birds.
+Due to the new legal guidance, the Trump administration will not take enforcement action against land developers, oil companies, and wind farm developers that accidentally kill migratory birds.
 On April 13, 2018, the Interior Department issued a guidance memo stating that “the take of birds resulting from an activity is not prohibited by the MBTA when the underlying purpose of that activity is not to take birds.”
 For example, under the new guidance, people can destroy

 Border wall construction in California.
 In August 2017, the Department of Homeland Security (DHS) announced that the agency would waive dozens of environmental laws along a 15-mile border segment in the area of San Diego.
 Laws that no longer apply include the National Environmental Policy Act, the Endangered Species Act, the Clean Water Act, the Safe Drinking Water Act, and many others.
 Following the waiver for the San Diego segment, on September 12, 2017, the DHS announced that it would issue an additional waiver for more than a dozen environmental laws.
 This would allow the department to replace several miles of fencing on the Mexican border near Calexico, California.
 Building the border wall could block wildlife migration routes, increase flooding, and traverse Big Bend National Park.